BlindMint/cryptorum/README.md

 text-first ebooks into a cached canonical EPUB package that powers both continuous and paginated reading modes.

+## Readers

+Cryptorum includes separate reader experiences for each major format family:

+- **EPUB/text ebooks** use epub.js plus the app's processed EPUB cache for continuous or paginated reading.
+- **PDFs** use EmbedPDF's Svelte viewer, backed by PDFium WebAssembly.
+The current PDF reader does not use PDF.js.
+- **Comics** use the app's CBX reader for archive formats such as CBZ, CBR, CB7, and CBT.
+- **Audiobooks** use the app's audio reader for common audio formats.
+- **Speed Reader** provides an RSVP-style mode for text-readable formats.

+Reader controls are designed to stay out of the way while reading.
+PDF, EPUB, and comic readers include auto-hiding top controls, center-tap show/hide behavior, draggable/tappable progress sliders, manual fullscreen controls, and progress saving/resume support.
+PDF and speed reader settings also include a "keep screen on" option for long mobile reading sessions.

 ## Volume Mounts

 | Path | Description |